Literacy and Library

 -

-Book vending machine: Situated in the dining hall, our book vending machine is used as part of our reward system (linked to our new House system), with students able to get a brand-new, free book of their choice.
+Book vending machine: Situated in the dining hall, our book vending machine is used as part of our reward system, with students able to get a brand-new, free book

 -